SpartnerNL/laravel-excel-docs/3.1/imports/validation.md

 ### Database transactions

-The entire import is automatically wrapped in a **database transaction**, that means that *every* error will rollback the entire import.
-When using batch inserts, only the **current** batch will be rollbacked.
+The entire import is automatically wrapped in a **database transaction**, that means that *every* error will rollback the entire import (even when using batch inserts).

 #### Disable transactions